Quantum mechanics over real numbers fully reproduces standard quantum theory: Discussion

 \paragraph{Connection to Hoffreumon--Woods.} Our results are strongly consonant with those of Hoffreumon and Woods~\cite{Hoffreumon2025,Hoffreumon2026}.
 Their 2025 paper shows operationally that a real quantum theory with representation locality is possible; our work provides the explicit constructive realisation (the $\gamma$ map and $\otimes^{\ks}$ rule) and verifies the isomorphism by direct computation.
 Their 2026 paper additionally shows that the ``product-state independence'' assumption in Ref.~\cite{Renou2021} is experimentally untestable---an independent argument for the same conclusion.
 Remark~\ref{rem:sources} explains how the two perspectives are related.

 \paragraph{The ``nonlocality'' objection.} Feng, Ren, and Vedral~\cite{Feng2025} argued that any modified tensor product of the Hoffreumon--Woods type introduces a ``fundamental nonlocal map''.
-In our framework, the $\id_2/\tau$ block structure is the complex structure $J$ of the \ka space---a fixed geometric attribute of the space, not a dynamical physical system.
+In our framework, the $\id_2/\tau$ block structure is the complex structure $J$ of the K\"{a}hler space---a fixed geometric attribute of the space, not a dynamical physical system.
 No physical ancilla is introduced; the apparent nonlocality is an artefact of interpreting the encoding structure as a physical degree of freedom.
 Local operations in $\hs$ (unitary evolution $U_A\otimes\id_B$, CPTP maps $\Phi_A\otimes\mathcal{I}_B$) map directly to local operations in $\ks$: $U_A^{\ks}\otimes^{\ks}\id_B^{\ks}$ acting on $\rho_{AB}^{\ks}$ (see Section S7).
+Crucially, this identical geometric logic applies to the mapping developed by Hoffreumon and Woods~\cite{Hoffreumon2025,Hoffreumon2026}; because their formulation also relies on a fixed encoding structure rather than a physical ancilla, the nonlocality critique is equally invalid for both results.

-\paragraph{Geometric interpretation.} Writing $\psi=q+\ii p$, the \ka space is $\mathbb{R}^{2N}$ with the triple $(g,\omega,J)$ satisfying $g(\cdot,\cdot)=\omega(\cdot,J\cdot)$.
+\paragraph{Geometric interpretation.} Writing $\psi=q+\ii p$, the K\"{a}hler space is $\mathbb{R}^{2N}$ with the triple $(g,\omega,J)$ satisfying $g(\cdot,\cdot)=\omega(\cdot,J\cdot)$.
 The symmetry group is $U(N)=O(2N)\cap Sp(2N,\mathbb{R})$.
-Complex numbers in quantum mechanics are therefore not fundamental: they encode the real geometric structure of a \ka manifold governing phase and composition.
+Complex numbers in quantum mechanics are therefore not fundamental: they encode the real geometric structure of a K\"{a}hler manifold governing phase and composition.
 This view harmonises with Volovich's independent analysis~\cite{Volovich2025a,Volovich2025b}.